Dr. Anubha Mehta is an author, artist and educator.

-With a doctorate in Political Science and over two decades of Canadian public service experience, Anubha has been awarded for innovative program planning and working with diverse Canadian communities.
-Anubha has always balanced academics and public service with art and has been a classical dancer, theatre-actor, painter and poet.
+With a doctorate in Political Science and over two decades of Canadian public service experience, Anubha has been awarded for her leadership work with diverse Canadian communities.
+Anubha has balanced her interests as a journalist, academician, classical-dancer and theatre-actor.

 Anubha’s publication, The Politics of Nation Building and Art Patronage (2012), was a culmination of years of her research in the late 1990s.

 Peacock in the Snow, Anubha’s best selling debut novel, was launched at a sold-out book launch by Inanna Publications in September 2018.
 In October 2018, Anubha was sponsored and spotlighted by Toronto Festival of Authors, Toronto Lit Up, (sponsored by Toronto Arts Council).
 With growing audience popularity in the East, Peacock in the Snow, was launched, once again, in India by Amaryllis Publications in 2019.

 Set in both India and Canada, Peacock in the Snow, lifts a veil on contemporary middle-class morality and materialism of the east and the bounty and hardships of the west.
 It is a story of a young family that migrates to Canada in search for freedom and love.
 Set in both, the East and the West, Peacock in the Snow, is a journey across continents, cultures, and generations.
 It brings to life the possibilities of myth and magic that exist on the fringes of reality.

 Anubha is a frequent speaker at various national and international Literature festivals, TV and radio shows, to share her journey as a writer and the global issues that affect her writing.

 Anubha was invited to present twice in both India and Canada by the Jaipur Lit Fest, with over 400,000 audience.
 Anubha was selected by the Brampton Public Library System in September, to be showcased for one year (2019- 2020).